hackingclimate/mvp/docs/guides/aragon.md

 The [website](https://aragon.org/) is a great place to start to learn about all things Aragon.
 This [blog](https://blog.aragon.one/) is awesome too.
 There's also a [monthly newsletter](https://monthly.aragon.org/) I guess?

 If you want to learn more about the architecture of Aragon in general, the [Wiki](https://wiki.aragon.org/) is probably the best (and the most boring) way to familiarize yourself with Aragon.
 There are also [user guides](https://wiki.aragon.org/tutorials/Aragon_User_Guide/), but I don't know of anyone who's actually used them.
-There's also the dev docs at [hack.aragon](https://hack.aragon.org/).
-These are excellent, but aimed at a more technical audience.
+There's also the excellent dev docs at [hack.aragon](https://hack.aragon.org/), but they are aimed at a more technical audience.

 ## The Aragon Client